 Was the Wimbledon Queue Worth it?

 As play didn’t start on Centre Court until 1.30pm or Court No.1 til 1pm, the rest of the courts were already busy with Show Court ticket holders waiting for their own matches to begin.
 This does reduce the chance of people with Ground Passes getting seats quickly when they enter the grounds.
-Spaces eventually become free once play starts on the Show Courts and people go to claim their seats.
+Spaces eventually become free once play starts on the Show Courts and ticket holders go to claim their seats.

 The first Friday was a particularly busy day.
 Other friends, who had Show Court tickets that day, said the grounds were ‘packed!’
 This made it quite difficult to move around and there were long queues for food and drinks.